oaqa/bioasq/README.md

 ### Change Notes

 - Update Lucene from version 5.5.1 to 6.2.1, which results in change of default similarity.
+- Update skr-webapi from version 0.0.4 to 0.0.5, due to an upstream API update to version 2.3.
 - Bug fixes